Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > This twenty-foot-square room is filled wall to wall with clutter.
 A long, sagging bed sits to one side under a huge faded tapestry that depicts Castle Ravenloft.
 Dusty lanterns sit in various places, and bright curtains are draped haphazardly about the room.
 Thousands of pieces of junk cover the floor.
 Broken swords, crumpled shields, and helmets lie in piles all about.
 ^260

 [[4.
-World Almanac/NPCs/Cyrus Belview (COS).md\|Cyrus Belview]] (see area K62) uses this room as his lair.
+World Almanac/NPCs/Cyrus Belview.md\|Cyrus Belview]] (see area K62) uses this room as his lair.
 There is nothing of value here.

 If Cyrus is with the party, the characters notice that he is caressing their equipment and chuckling to himself.
 Cyrus has been salvaging equipment from dead adventurers for years.
 He looks forward to adding to his collection after Strahd gets through with the characters.

 ### K67.
 Hall of Bones

-Once a mess hall for the castle guards, this room is now [[5.
-Mechanics/Traps Hazards/Desecrated Ground.md\|desecrated ground]] (see ""Wilderness Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide").
+Once a mess hall for the castle guards, this room is now desecrated ground (see ""Wilderness Hazards"" in chapter 5, "Adventure Environments," of the "Dungeon Master's Guide").

 > [!readaloud]
 >